malilbot/malil-old/README.md

 ## Malil

-Malil is a discord bot made and maintained by tricked\#3777
+Malil is a discord bot made and maintained by tricked#3777

-The bot is build on [neo akairo](https://github.com/Unwork-ID/Neo-Akairo) thanks for the amazing base tokisaki
+The bot is built on [neo akairo](https://github.com/Unwork-ID/Neo-Akairo) thanks for the amazing base tokisaki